-The Roscommon Arts Centre presents LOVE ALL, Pat Shortt, and LOVE-HUNGRY FARMER in their May lineup.
+The Roscommon Arts Centre presents LOVE-HUNGRY FARMER in its May lineup.
 For tickets and more information, visit: www.roscommonartscentre.ie.

 John B. Keane’s LOVE-HUNGRY FARMER